Tooltip container

 lloyd_addr.png

-Pester Lloyd is named 4 times in The Good Soldier Švejk.
+Pester Lloyd is mentioned 4 times in The Good Soldier Švejk.

 Pester Lloyd is mentioned by Oberst Schröder when he tells Oberleutnant Lukáš that he from Divisionskommando had been provided with newspapers that had written about the scandal that erupted because of his letter to Etelka Kakonyi.
 Amongst these papers were Pester Lloyd, Pesti Hírlap, Sopronyi Napló, Pesti Napló, Komárenský večerník and some unnamed newspapers in Pozsony.
 Pester Lloyd was one of the newspapers that printed the article by deputy Barabás that Lukáš had to read aloud for Schröder.